Josh Gottheimer: Iran

 Gottheimer opposed the 2015 Iran nuclear deal (saying he would have voted against it had he been in Congress at the time) and approved of President Trump exiting the agreement in 2018.
-One of Gottheimer's primary concerns with the deal was that, "...it didn’t address the elephant in the room, which is [Iran's] support for terror."
+One of Gottheimer's primary concerns with the deal was that, "...it didn't address the elephant in the room, which is [Iran's] support for terror."

 In January 2020, in the wake of the Trump administration having ordered a drone strike to assassinate Qasem Soleimani, Gottheimer said that the Iranian general had "imminent plans to attack Americans" making it necessary to "act deliberately to contain the threat posed by Iran"; Gottheimer later reiterated that "I know what I believe: We killed a terrorist," and "we were responding to years of action by Iran."
 At the same time, Gottheimer expressed his support for President Trump intensifying economic sanctions against Iran.
 Later in the month, Gottheimer was one of eight House Democrats to vote against a war powers resolution that, in reaction to the assassination, emphasized the president's responsibility to consult Congress before engaging in military hostilities.

 Throughout 2022, Gottheimer opposed the Biden administration as it attempted to reenter a nuclear agreement with Iran.
 In March, when the measure was brought up in diplomatic talks, Gottheimer said it would "make zero sense" to remove the Islamic Revolutionary Guard Corps (IRGC) from the State Department's list of designated foreign terrorist organizations, arguing it would further enable Iran to fund terrorism through its proxies.
-In April, Gottheimer led a group of 18 House Democrats expressing concerns about delisting the IRGC and protesting Russia’s involvement as a mediator in the negotiations.
-In August, Gottheimer led a group of lawmakers in denouncing a proposal that would reflect the 2015 deal, arguing that "Iran, the world’s leading state sponsor of terror...can’t be trusted," and that, under such a framework, Iran would be "strengthened with an estimated one trillion dollars in sanctions relief over a decade".
+In April, Gottheimer led a group of 18 House Democrats expressing concerns about delisting the IRGC and protesting Russia's involvement as a mediator in the negotiations.
+In August, Gottheimer led a group of lawmakers in denouncing a proposal that would reflect the 2015 deal, arguing that "Iran, the world's leading state sponsor of terror...can't be trusted," and that, under such a framework, Iran would be "strengthened with an estimated one trillion dollars in sanctions relief over a decade".

 In October 2023, following the outbreak of the Gaza war, Gottheimer led a group of lawmakers in demanding that Iran “be held fully accountable for its continued role in funding Hamas and Islamic terror,” and urging "the administration to take all necessary steps to cut off Iranian funding sources."

+In February 2026, as President Trump amassed U.S. military forces around Iran, Gottheimer was the first Democrat to oppose an Iran war powers resolution introduced by Reps.
+Ro Khanna and Thomas Massie; Gottheimer and Republican Rep. Mike Lawler announced they opposed any resolution that would require congressional approval for a military strike against the country, saying it "would restrict the flexibility needed to respond to real and evolving threats and risks signaling weakness at a dangerous moment."
+On February 28, Gottheimer celebrated the U.S. and Israel having launched joint airstrikes against Iran, writing "the United States, with our key democratic ally Israel, took decisive action to defend our national security, fight terror, protect our allies, and stand with the Iranian people."